emmabostian/FEM-design-systems-docs/lessons/typescale.md

 title: "Typescale"
 section: "Foundations of design"
 order: 22
+description: Typescale allows us to maintain a consistent hierarchy of content within our applications.
+Let's learn how to build one.
 ---

 There are several scales to choose from when building an application.
 Here are some of the most popular.